esyN/esyN-simulation/README.txt

 This scripts allow you to simulate the behaviour of your Petri Network.

 Input format	= json file (merge_matrices.txt) obtained from the website "http://www.esyn.org"
-		  that file must be placed in the "Matrices" folder

-How to run	= just start Simulator.R
-		  values are printed out in the R interface
+		  that file must be placed in the same folder of the Simulator How to run	= just start Simulator.R values are printed out in the R interface and in the "finalmarkings.txt" file

 Licenses	= in the "Licenses" folder you may find:

-		  1) a copy of the "GNU General Public License" 2) a copy of the "GNU Lesser General Public License"
+		1) a copy of the "GNU General Public License"
+		2) a copy of the "GNU Lesser General Public License"